 Related: Grammarly vs. Microsoft Word

-Though both apps are easy to use regardless of you’re writing from Microsoft Word, Google Docs, or web, users who are used to Grammarly might have a hard time adapting to Outwrite.
+Though both apps are easy to use regardless of you’re writing from Microsoft Word, Google Docs, or the web, users who are used to Grammarly might have a hard time adapting to Outwrite.

-You can choose to correct these errors per paragraph or by hovering your mouse to a specific word or sentence.
+You can choose to correct these errors per paragraph or by hovering your mouse over a specific word or sentence.
 In Outwrite, although there are also lines to indicate grammar and spelling errors, you need to choose Start Trial first before accessing corrections related to flow and eloquence.

 The main selling points of these tools are their accuracy in detecting grammar and spelling errors and the appropriateness of their suggestions to rectify such errors.